tdcosim/TDcoSim/docs/user_guide/user_guide_getting_started.md

 1. Describe the location of folders containing logs, example configurations, T system models, D system models etc.: **tdcosim describe**
 2. Run test configurations: **tdcosim test**
-3. Create configuration template: **tdcosim template**
+3. Create configuration template: **tdcosim template --templatePath "/path/to/save/template.json"**
 4. Validate user provided configuration, providing helpful hints to troubleshoot issues, if there are any.
-5. Provide information/help about any declaration used in configuration file: **tdcosim info**
+6. Run the co-simulation: **tdcosim run -c "/path/to/config.json"**
-6. Run the co-simulation: **tdcosim run**
+7. Launch browser based dashboard to analyze the results: **tdcosim dashboard -o "/path/to/df-pickle.pkl"**
-7. Launch browser based dashboard to analyze the results: **tdcosim dashboard**
+7. Provide information/help about any top level declaration used in configuration file: **tdcosim info --configHelp** *configtype* (**psseConfig, openDSSConfig, simulationConfig, outputConfig, logging**)

 ***
 ***Note:*** The **tdcosimapp** can be invoked using the **tdcosim** command from the command line .